 12. Words are helpers.

-Sky: azure, blue, blue, bottomless.
+Sky: azure, blue, light blue, bottomless.

 Snow: snow-white, pearl, azure.